garrettsummerfi3ld/gigan/README.md

 # gigan

-A 2024 Cresendo FRC robot written in Java using GradleRIO and WPILib.
+A 2024 Crescendo FRC robot written in Java using GradleRIO and WPILib.
 Focus on stability and rich diagnostics for driver operation.

 ## Build Status